chanalee/94470/data-vis-3.md

   <img src="Images/area.png" width = "400">
 </p>

 I had to make a trade-off decision considering the previous graph and this image.
 Do I want to get the type of spending filled in, or do I prefer a less saturated graph?
 Obviously, being able to change the opacity of the area part would have been the most optimal choice, but between the two options I could choose from, I thought that doing a simple line graph was the best.
+I went back to ask my interviewees, and they agreed that the white space is sufficient.
 It still communicates the same problem with less cognitive burden for the reader.
-Additionally, with the width size that I used, the lines are easily spotted and users can still interpret the white space as the gap.
+Additionally, with the width size that I used for the lines are easily spotted, and users can still interpret the white space as the gap.